DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 ### Setup tapis/agave app and run OpenSees job

 The notebook can be executed launching *Jupyter Lab* in Designsafe.
 This opens a user *docker container* in DesignSafe that includes all the functionality required to execute jupyter commands.
-This gives immediate access to the **agavepy** module from which it is possible to run any TAPIS APP.
+This gives immediate access to the **agavepy** module from which it is possible to run any **TAPIS** APP.
-A few commands are required to define

 #### Setup job description

+A few commands are required to setup a job using TAPIS in DesignSafe.
+This requires definition of the TAPIS APP to use, it execution system, storage system, and input file to use.
+In this case we

 ```python
 from agavepy.agave import Agave